Cut a DNS field

 The cutting process of an entire field can be useful in different situations.
 Generally, zooming in a specific region of the flow-field helps getting results without having to handle the entire, really heavy dataset.

-In this tutorial we will cut the dataset that was initialized in the (so make sure to read it in case you jumped straight here; sorry for this, but I ensure it won't take you more than 5 minutes).
+In this tutorial we will cut the dataset that was initialized in the previous exercise (so make sure to read it in case you jumped straight here; sorry for this, but I ensure it won't take you more than 5 minutes).

 """